 Step 1: Check where to legalise your documents

 In general, you need to legalise documents in the country in which they were issued.
-For instance, i-to-i is based in the UK so you’ll most likely need to legalise your WCL certificate in the UK through the UK government.
+For instance, Westminster College is based in the UK so you’ll most likely need to legalise your WCL certificate in the UK through the UK government.
 However, this all depends on your local embassy – they may still offer the legalisation service, but this is becoming increasingly rare.
 It’s up to you to check with your local embassy.

 If you didn’t do your TEFL course with WCL and your TEFL certificate has been issued in another country, then you will need to get your documents legalised by the government of that country.